 2. She wears inappropriate shoes on purpose

 Like many New York socialites, Melania Trump loves her heels.
-And we’re not talking modest, First Lady of The United States heels, we’re talking sky high stilettos that are deemed inappropriate for any government official, let alone the First Lady.
+And we’re not talking modest, first lady of The United States heels, we’re talking sky high stilettos that are deemed inappropriate for any government official, let alone the first lady.

-That said, Melania has been photographed and criticized on more than a few occasions for her shoe of choice: First when she visited Houston after the Hurricane Harvey devastation (seriously, who would subject their feet to that anyway?), and again when she and President Trump visited Puerto Rico after Hurricane Maria.
+That said, Melania has been photographed and criticized on more than a few occasions for her shoe of choice: First when she visited Houston after the Hurricane Harvey devastation (seriously, who would subject their feet to that anyway?), and again when she and Donald Trump visited Puerto Rico after Hurricane Maria.

 The only difference?
-The first time, the First Lady actually wore her heels to the flood zone.
+The first time, the first lady actually wore her heels to the flood zone.
 The second time, she psyched us all out by boarding Air Force One in her signature sky-high heels, and landing in Timberland boots and a more hurricane relief-appropriate outfit.
 Touché.

 3. She’s learning her lesson about $51,000 jackets (and other luxury-priced items)

 Another way Melania Trump may be sending subtle hints to critics?
 She’s wearing somewhat more affordable garments.
-Even before the First Lady showed up to the G7 Summit in a $51,000 Dolce & Gabbana jacket, Melania Trump received criticism for her luxury-priced wardrobe.
+Even before the first lady showed up to the G7 Summit in a $51,000 Dolce & Gabbana jacket, Melania Trump received criticism for her luxury-priced wardrobe.

 We don’t know for sure, but her more recent wardrobe efforts prove she may be saying “I see you” to critics.
-While visiting an opioid clinic in West Virginia, the First Lady was reportedly wearing a $450 Cefinn dress.
+While visiting an opioid clinic in West Virginia, the first lady was reportedly wearing a $450 Cefinn dress.
 Compared to her usual price point, it’s budget-friendly in Melania Trump’s eyes.

 4. She understands the power of fashion in politics